VICTORY – Scholastic’s celebratory children’s books about Donald Trump are finally OUT OF PRINT.

 After thousands of letters in an action campaign from teachers, parents, and students across the U.S., Scholastic has stopped reprinting these two books.

 Update: More than 1,200 people have written to Scholastic to express their outrage about the 2017 children’s books, President Donald Trump and A True Book: President Donald Trump.
-Read their letters and tweets and write your own.
+Write your own letters.

 On June 16, 2018, Scholastic issued a statement, but they did not respond to any of the points in the review below.
 Read more in our post, Despite National Outrage, Scholastic Defends Children’s Books Celebrating Trump.
 Also, read our review for President Donald Trump, written for grades 1 – 2.

 Reviewed by Kathleen Nganga and Teaching for Change Staff

 Scholastic’s A True Book: President Donald Trump by Joanne Mattern (2017) for grades 3-5 is more detailed than the grade 1-2 President Donald Trump.
 However, while the book claims to be “a true book” and even opens with the line “Everything you are about to read is true,” it still is far from an accurate portrayal of Donald Trump’s life.

 The book dedicates 10 glowing pages to Trump’s business career, high rises, and casinos, but does not include a single detail about housing discrimination claims, his unfulfilled business contracts, and customer grievances such as the lawsuits against Trump University.
 In fact, the one time the book mentions Trump’s bankruptcies and alludes to organizational troubles, the book removes all responsibility from Trump by solely attributing these problems to the “weakened” real estate market.